 Sure you can set other parameters like encryption methods as well, but for a functional test this is enough.

 These two settings make sure the encryption starts and it starts silently as we block the warning dialog for other disk encryption software.

 The second profile is a custom profile (at time of writing it was not available in the UI) and it configures the ability to enforce the BitLocker encryption even when standard users are logging in.
 For example when the Windows 10 device is enrolled with an Autopilot profile where the user account type is set to standard user.
 AllowStandardUserEncryption is a new setting introduced with Windows 10 version 1809 BitLocker CSP and must be used in conjunction with the setting “Warning for other disk encryption set to Block” otherwise it is not functional!

 The custom OMA-URI configuration must be configured like this:

 OMA-URI: ./Vendor/MSFT/BitLocker/AllowStandardUserEncryption Data type: integer Value: 1

 See the Update section below for a new UI setting available in Intune 1901 release.

-The two policies must be assigned to a user group or device group to test the new policies.
+The two policies must be assigned to a AAD device group to test the new policies.
+Use a AAD device group and the ESP to make sure the policy is applied early enough.
 To force the user type to a standard user after enrollment we need an Autopilot profile and assign it to our device.

 If we now enroll a new Windows 10 version 1809 non-HSTI device it must be encrypted silently and the recovery key must be backed up to Azure AD.